elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions.md

 url: /learn/mathematics/questions/what-mnemonic-devices-can-be-used-to-memorize-metric-system-conversions
 score: -1.0
 related_article1:
-    id: 165408
+    id: 165410
     title: >-
-        What is the practical application of drawing a number line in metric conversions?
+        How do you convert meters to centimeters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
+    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
 related_article2:
-    id: 165403
-    title: >-
-        What is the role of decimal point movement in unit conversion?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
-related_article3:
     id: 165408
     title: >-
         What is the practical application of drawing a number line in metric conversions?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
-related_article4:
+related_article3:
-    id: 165396
+    id: 165397
     title: >-
-        How does the prefix 'hecto' compare to the central unit in the metric system?
+        What is the significance of the prefix 'deca' in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
-related_article5:
+related_article4:
-    id: 165415
+    id: 165394
     title: >-
-        How do you convert milligrams to grams?
+        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-milligrams-to-grams
+    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
 ---

 &nbsp;